sidart/bizdom/_posts/2020-12-12-british-india-corporation-and-mundhra-affair.md

 But another Calcutta adventurer had already played his card.
 Then at its annual session at Madras, the Indian National Congress passed its resolution declaring its aim to take India towards a socialist pattern of society.
 All the raiders were now pushing their last leg of action.

 ## Mundhra Affair
 Haridas Mundhra had already obtained control of a few of the tea companies and engineering firms such as Jessop.
 While rest went unnoticed.
 His action at BIC got the attention of few.
 As he was buying shares from the British shareholders at ₹13 against the market price of ~ ₹6.
+Robert Menzies (previous Chairman) was also seems to be in hurry to get back to England.

 His large scale acquisitions had reached the stage where they had attracted the attention of the US newsmagazine “Time.”
 Born into a trading family, Mundhra started life as a light-bulb salesman.